weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ![ECS and Weave Diagram](img/ecs+weave-diagram.svg)

-When ECS launches a container, the call to Docker is intercepted by WeaveProxy, and an address is assigned using weave's automatic IP allocation, then the container is registered in WeaveDNS and it is attached to the weave network.
-WeaveDNS registers A-records based on the container's name:
+When ECS launches a container, the call to Docker is intercepted by weaveproxy, and an address is assigned using weave's automatic IP allocation, then the container is registered with the weavedns service and it is attached to the weave network.
+Weavedns registers A-records based on the container's name:

 * A `dataproducer` A-record for all the Data Producer containers.
 * A `httpserver` A-record for all the HTTP Server container.